pmillart/virtual-partner-bootcamp/Azure Infrastructure/Day 4 - AKS/Operationalizing Azure Kubernetes Service/WDS/WDS trainer guide - Operationalizing Azure Kubernetes Service.md

 **Application onboarding**

 1. **Design:** What types of compute would you recommend for applications with high IOPS requirements?
-If a future application or workload requires another type of compute how would you incorporate it into Contoso Commerce's cluster(s)?
+If a future application or workload requires another type of compute how would you incorporate it into Contoso Commerce's cluster(s) and that the compute can only be utilized by the workload is was created to host?
 How would you implement your solution in AKS?

     **Solution:** IOPS requirements can be solved for in several ways in Azure, including the application of premium disks, striping slower disks, or even selecting a VM series that is designed for high IO.
 All of these options have various trade-offs, such as operational overhead, cost, and more.